 Keeping Your Dog Young: Physical and Mental Engagement

 You can add years to your dog’s life by keeping them engaged in activities like walking and swimming, while also ensuring that they get the appropriate amount of socialization with other dogs and people.
 By caring for your dog's physical and mental health needs and providing what they need to stay healthy, you give them better odds of living longer and staying healthy.

 Checking in on your dog's mental health as part of their regular physical exams can be a great way to add years to their life as well.
 Dogs who experience minimal stress, anxiety, fear, and separation anxiety are more likely to be physical healthy and live longer, according to Psychology Today.

 A large part of where anxiety and stress come from for dogs is lack of purpose.
 For this reason, obedience training can be as much a gift for your dog as it is for you and your household.
 Well-trained dogs have a better understanding of how to behave, and understand the boundaries set by their owners.
 So, be sure you have your dog seen by a veterinarian who understands the connection between physical and mental health in their canine patients.

 Consider Dog Pet Insurance to Maintain Canine Health

-Even though dogs age more rapidly than their human counterparts, they will always be puppies in our eyes!
+Every stage of your dog’s life is valuable and important.
+No matter what age they are, cherish it and take care of their medical needs.
 AKC Pet Insurance (underwritten by Independence American Insurance Company) proudly offers coverage for dogs of all ages, sizes, and breeds with pet insurance plans to meet your needs and your budget alike.
 Start the year off right by getting a quote on a new dog insurance policy today!